BiancaCalacan/BiancaCalacan/README.md

  :bulb: About me:

 I am a hardworking individual and creative Entry Level Web Developer who always strives to achieve the highest standard possible, at any given task.
-I like to develop, test and document applications using best software engineering practices.
+I find developing and testing new applications very appealing, and my organized nature makes it easy to have all my work really well documented at all times.

 ---